about the slings | using your sling | products | shopping info | your account | faqs | about sbp

 Cuddle/snuggle/chest-to-chest/tummy-to-tummy hold:

-This is great for babies and toddlers of any age.
+This is the safest carry for newborns.
+It is what I recommend for any baby who doesn't yet have good head control, and is also great for babies and toddlers of any age.
 The chest-to-chest position is comforting and soothing, and many babies prefer being upright in a sling to lying down in the cradle hold (mine both did!).
 You can also nurse in this position once the baby has good head/neck control.

 Start with the bottom edge of the sling snug against your body, with almost no slack; or, for a little newborn, make a pouch with the sling.